jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/field%7Ccreating%2C_updating%2C_deleting_fields/list%7Clisting_of_the_fields%7C1.md

 - Accept: ```application/xml```

 ### Success response
-The field list is returned either in JSON or XML format
+The list of fields is returned either in JSON or in XML format.

 **HTTP code:**
 200